bbartling/pybog/README.md

 ## Traversing Baja Object Graphs

-* TODO - Unfinished and need more research here

 <details><summary><strong>Details</strong></summary>

+* <strong>TODO</strong> - Unfinished and need more research here especially Graph theory best practices and inefficient operations in pybog

 Niagara represents the contents of a station as a directed graph of objects and properties.
 When working with the raw XML stored inside `.bog` and `.dist` archives you are effectively traversing this graph.